 Sambawan Island Facilities and Fees

-- The island is operated by private individuals and call it Sambawan Dive Camp & Beach Resort.
+- The island is manned and operated by Sambawan Dive Camp & Beach Resort.
 The entrance fee is ₱80 and the environmental fee is ₱20.

 - If you are staying overnight with your tent, you have to pay additional ₱100/tent.
 Larger tents do have higher rates.